xecrotron/dvlsecurevision/src/content/services.md

 # Our Services

 ## Comprehensive Security Solutions
-Sentinel Shield offers a holistic approach to security.
+DVL Secure Vision offers a holistic approach to security.
 We analyze your unique vulnerabilities and design a multi-layered strategy that integrates expert personnel, advanced technology, and proven protocols.

 ## Service Portfolio
 - Manned Guarding Services